reslp/LFS-cazy-comparative/README.md

 ADD

-3. Run the `setup.sh` script to download remaining workflows for phylogenomics and genome annotation as well as the input data from NCBI.
+3. Now run the `setup.sh` script to download remaining workflows for phylogenomics and genome annotation as well as the input data from NCBI.

+This script will take some time to run depending on your internet connection and computer hardware.
+Please make sure that you have completed the previous steps first!

 ```
 $ ./setup.sh